ENVL 2006 Environmental Planning and Climate Change

 Coordinator Ian Wright Opens in new window

-Description This unit is an introduction to environmental planning in local and state government and in particular the role of planning in protecting the natural environment, enhancing population health and/or encouraging sustainable development practices.
+Description This subject is an introduction to environmental planning in local and state government and in particular the role of planning in protecting the natural environment, enhancing population health and/or encouraging sustainable development practices.
 Students focus on goal-setting for environmental protection and then explore how planning policy can assist with achieving these goals.
 Current metropolitan planning and strategy is examined using the Metropolitan Strategy for Sydney as the primary case study.
-The unit scopes environmental planning policies introduced by state, local and Commonwealth governments to adapt to climate induced impacts on the environment and on community health and well being.
+The subject scopes environmental planning policies introduced by state, local and Commonwealth governments to adapt to climate induced impacts on the environment and on community health and well being.

 Discipline Environmental Studies, Not Elsewhere Classified.